Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Standards and Practices

-Standard 8, Practice J of Land Trust Standards and Practices states the following:
+Standard 8, Practice E.1. of Land Trust Standards and Practices calls on land trusts to:

 Separate Agreement Versus in the Grant

-Holders may use the grant of conservation easement to document their arrangements but, if they do, they need to exercise caution for the following reasons:
+Holders may use the grant of conservation easement to document their arrangements but should avoid doing so for the following reasons:

 • Any terms of the Holder Agreement included in the grant become part of the grant.
 The landowners, as parties to the grant, have rights to enforce those terms and veto changes in them unless otherwise agreed.
 There is no guarantee that future landowners will be cooperative, and, over time, it is reasonable to expect that adjustments to the Holder Agreement will become desirable.